Apparent Islamic State backers hack U.S. military Twitter feed

 Even as the hacking was taking place, President Barack Obama on Monday announced new proposals aimed at bolstering American cybersecurity after high-profile hacking incidents including one against Sony Pictures Entertainment that U.S. officials blamed on North Korea.

 Several current and former U.S. security and intelligence officials said until now they had never heard of the CyberCaliphate.
-Some of the officials expressed skepticism at the group’s skills and capabilities.
+Some of the officials expressed scepticism at the group’s skills and capabilities.

 "Hacking a Twitter is about the equivalent of spray-painting a subway car," a former senior U.S. intelligence official said.